AliyunContainerService/pouch/docs/features/pouch_with_lxcfs.md

 We can see that total memory size displayed is exactly the same as memory upper limit of container.

-After executing command above, we will find that resource view of processes in container is its real resouce upper limit.
+After executing command above, we will find that resource view of processes in container is its real resource upper limit.
 In another word, applications in container turns much more secure than usual.
 This is designed to be one kind of essential ability of Pouch.